 “The use of the Foley catheter for preinduction cervical ripening does not appear to increase the risk of preterm birth in a subsequent pregnancy.”

-So, the only conclusions that I can draw based on my research is that the procedure is overall relatively safe and effective when applied properly and it does not seem to adversely affect follow on pregnancies.
+So, the only conclusions from the gynecolofist near me is that I can draw based on my research that the procedure is overall relatively safe and effective when applied properly and it does not seem to adversely affect follow on pregnancies.

 I found no data at all regarding any harm to the baby despite the fact that the balloon is inflated between the cervix and the top of the babies head that is in the cervical canal.